pyiron/executorlib/docs/installation.md

 ```
 srun --pty flux start
 ```
-Alternatively, to execute a python script `<script.py>` which uses `pympipool` you can call it with:
+Alternatively, to execute a python script `<script.py>` which uses `executorlib` you can call it with:
 ```
 srun flux start python <script.py>
 ```